JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 published: false
 ---

 ## At least 220 more homes, but only  .

 The completion of the Heygate redevelopment is set to deliver more homes than were approved by Southwark's planning committee, but only 92 will be social rented.

-Developer Lendlease 'anticipates' that the completed development, now known as Elephant Park, will total 2,689 homes.
+Developer Lendlease 'anticipates' that the completed development, now known as Elephant Park, will total 2,689(?) homes.
 This is at least 220 more homes than the numbers agreed at the planning committee in November 2013, when permission was given for between 2,300 and 2,469 homes.

-Despite this increase in the total number, only  of these homes will be affordable - .
-The affordable housing is broken down into 92 social rented, 167 affordable rent and 282 shared ownership.
+Despite this increase in the total number, only xxx of these homes will be affordable.
+The affordable housing is broken down into 92 social rented, 167 affordable rent and 282 shared ownership (106 wheelchair units?).

 The 'anticipated' figures for the total and affordable units are given in Table 7 of a [Reserved Matters Affordable Housing Strategy](http://35percent.org/img/epupdatedahstrategy.pdf) for the [Elephant Park - MP5 H7 Reserved Matters Application](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=externalDocuments&keyVal=_STHWR_DCAPR_9582742).
 The figure for the 570 approved affordable homes was given on page 9 of the planning committee's [addendum report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Q7K%2bVQ5GwV3kVWHHRXBCqg%3d%3d!%7d%7d%7d), (which corrected a previous figure of [574](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!swSywGCW3zgzV1miHXgXSg%3d%3d!%7d%7d%7d)).
 The addendum report said that 570 affordable homes would be delivered if the maximum number of new homes were built (screen shot).

-The proposed total units for MP5 will be on the final residential plot, H7, and is for 424 new homes, with 352 private, leaving 102 as affordable, with 15 of these social rent.
+The proposed total units for MP5 will be on the final residential plot, H7, and is for 424 new homes, with 352 private, with 72 affordable units - 20 affordable rent, 15 social rent, 37 shared-ownership - and 11 more (?) affordable wheelchair units.

 ## How planning works